-high-quality assessments standards to the

-that measure student Department for peer

-growth in review.
+- The SEA has developed and begun annually administering statewide aligned, high-quality assessments that measure student growth in reading/language arts and in mathematics in at least grades 3-8 and at least once in high school in all LEAs. - i.
+Attach evidence that the SEA has submitted these assessments and academic achievement standards to the Department for peer review or attach a timeline of when the SEA will submit the assessments and academic achievement standards to the Department for peer review.
 (Attachment 7)

-reading/language arts

-and in mathematics in at

-least grades 3-8 and at

-least once in high school

-in all LEAs, as well as

-set academic

-achievement standards

-for those assessments.